Ruth Benedict & Culture

 By the time of Boas and Benedict, colonialism was in its second wave.
 Most peoples had been deeply modified by previous engagements, even if only as a spin-off effect from direct colonization.
 Additionally, ideas of others had shifted more toward absence and negation.
 “Colonization became a mission, and the Savage became absence and negation” (Trouillot 2003:22).

 The common explanatory devices for what others were like illustrated this absence and negation.
 The Savage could be explained through crude environmental or geographic determinism, or as a racial determinism, newly buttressed by the idea of each race located in evolutionary hierarchy.
-Boas and Benedict hoped the idea of culture would counter these forms of determinism.
+Boas and Benedict hoped the concept of culture would counter these forms of determinism.

 Ruth Benedict on Race, Environment, and the Concept of Culture